bayaslievtodor/exoplanet-ml-retrieval/README.md

 ## Training The Models Yourself

-To train the model, simply copy the repository and execute train_models.py.
+To train the model, simply copy the repository, download the data, and execute train_models.py.

 Keep in mind - the repository alone is not enough to train the models, you will also need the raw data.